gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The lower corridor was as empty as the one above had been.
-The red lights didn't come on automatically: every dozen steps or so,
+The red lights didn't come on automatically: by trial and error they found they only lit up when Sindy said something.
-Maddy or Sindy had to say something to trigger them.
+"Because you're so squeaky,"
+Maddy joked,
+brushing away her sister's half-hearted punch.

 Maddy kept waiting for Patient's crackling voice to taunt them from a speaker, but it never came.

-Finally they came to a door.
+Finally they reached a door.
 "Armory Number Four," Maddy read aloud, tracing the faded words with her finger.
 She glanced at Dockety,